CleverRaven/Cataclysm-DDA/pages/issues.md

 ## Bounties

 We keep the development and direction of the game community-driven so placing a bounty *does not* necessarily mean that change will be incorporated into the main game.
 But it may be incorporated as a mod (or not).
 As such feel free to post bounties on what you like, but remember we don't do "bounty-driven" development.
-Good way of thinking about bounties is as encouragement for contributors to work on a particular issue, and certainly not as "paying for features".
+A good way of thinking about bounties is as encouragement for contributors to work on a particular issue and certainly not as "paying for features".

 ## Issue resolution